navarrastar/Steamworks-SDK/Readme.txt

 v1.49 12th June 2020
 ----------------------------------------------------------------
 * Added ISteamApps::BIsTimedTrial() which allows a game to check if user only has limited playtime
-* Added ISteamFriends::RegisterProtocolInOverlayBrowser() which will enable dispatching callbacks when the overlay web browser navigates to a registered custom protocol, such as “mygame://<callback data>”
+* Added ISteamFriends::RegisterProtocolInOverlayBrowser() which will enable dispatching callbacks when the overlay web browser navigates to a registered custom protocol, such as ï¿½mygame://<callback data>ï¿½
-* Added ISteamuserStats::GetAchievementProgressLimits() which lets the game query at run-time the progress-based achievement’s bounds as set by the developers in the Steamworks application settings
+* Added ISteamuserStats::GetAchievementProgressLimits() which lets the game query at run-time the progress-based achievementï¿½s bounds as set by the developers in the Steamworks application settings
 * Added tool to demonstrate processing the steam.signatures file that comes in the steam client package.